Smooth asymptotics for collapsing Calabi-Yau metrics: Selection of obstruction functions

 for $1\leq i\leq N$. \end{proposition}

 \begin{rk} The same statement holds in the real-analytic category if all the data are real-analytic, and the proof is verbatim the same. \end{rk}

-\begin{rk} If we choose $H_1$ to be the constant function $1$, then $H_2, \ldots, H_L, G_1,\ldots,G_{N'}$ will have fiberwise average zero with respect to $\Upsilon$, and if in addition some $F_i$ has fiberwise average zero, then the coefficient in front of $H_1$ in the expansion \eqref{buddha} will be zero. \end{rk}
+\begin{rk} If we choose $H_1$ to be the constant function $1$, then $H_2, \ldots, H_L, G_1,\ldots,G_{N'}$ will have fiberwise average zero with respect to $\Upsilon$.
+If in addition some $F_i$ has fiberwise average zero, then the coefficient $q_{i1}(z)$ in the expansion \eqref{buddha} will be zero. \end{rk}